getpelican/pelican/docs/settings.rst

                           the header.
 `SOCIAL`                  A list of tuples (Title, Url) to appear in the "social"
                           section.
+`TWITTER_USERNAME`        Allows to add a button on the articles to tweet about
+                          them.
+Add you twitter username if you want this button to appear.
 =======================   =======================================================

 In addition, you can use the "wide" version of the `notmyidea` theme, by